Freedom Behind Bars 1/2

 So I was like, feeling like a blow to my stomach.
 The wind came out of me and, I could barely breathe.
 But I knew I needed to do one thing–to look him in the eye and thank him, which I had learned through a verse in the Bible.
 Thessalonians 5:18 says, “Give thanks in all circumstances, for this is the will of God in Christ Jesus concerning me, concerning you.”
 And I knew that.
 That was my practice.
 That was my, that was my, my character, I learned to say thank you.
 And so I looked him in the eye and said thank you to everybody, shook their hands.

 But I knew I had to, so I reached across table thanked everybody shook their hand, looked them in the eye.
-And, I and they said, they, they looked disappointed, you know, and I said, “Is there anything I can do to improve my lot, you know, to, for commutation of sentence – asking the governor to reduce it from life in prison to life on parole.”
+They looked disappointed, you know, and I said, “Is there anything I can do to improve my lot, you know, to, for commutation of sentence – asking the governor to reduce it from life in prison to life on parole.”
 And he said, “Just maintain a good record.
 And we’ll see you in two years.”

 So I’m walking out and I remember my mind was spinning, and I mean, it was running, it was like, Who do I call first?
 Larry, Larry Titus, the pastor had been visiting me for 25 years, committed to me since I’ve been born again?
 My sister, my friends?
 And I, as I was walking down the steps out the administration building, I was walking to my cell block, it was about less than a quarter mile, and I’m thinking, who do I tell first?
 Then literally the Holy Spirit is saying, “I want you get on your knees, and thank, and thank me.”

-And I’m thinking, okay, that’s what I’ve learned to do–is in good situations, in bad situations is to praise and worship God.
-And whether you had a visit or no visit, whether you got a letter today, no letter, whether you got denied, I learned to literally get on my knees and thank God for that moment, because I knew he had something better for me, you know, and it was hard.
+I’m thinking, okay, that’s what I’ve learned to do–is in good situations, in bad situations is to praise and worship God.
+Whether you had a visit or no visit, whether you got a letter today, no letter, whether you got denied, I learned to literally get on my knees and thank God for that moment, because I knew He had something better for me, you know, and it was hard.
 It was hard, but I still did it.

 So I just stopped and I hit my knees on the side my bed and I bawled like a baby.
 I mean, I cried loud.
 I grabbed the pillow and put it on my face.
 And I just cried, and I, and just if I die–this reality was–if I die, I’ll die with dignity, serving the Lord in prison, leaving a legacy for other inmates.
 I had been a Christian about 24 years at the time.
 And I loved ministry.
 I loved church.
 I loved mentoring.
 We did Bible studies out in the yard.
 We prayed.
 We saw miracles, we saw people get healed.
 We saw salvations in my cell, outside my cell, and in the church on Sunday.